Branko Smiljanić: Managerial career

 Smiljanić received the UEFA Pro Licence in 2007 from the Football Association of Serbia.
 He also holds the UEFA A License (from the Football Association of Serbia and Montenegro since 2005), UEFA B License (from the Swedish Football Association since 1988) and also the UEFA C License (from the Swedish Football Association since 1987).
 He has also obtained a graduate degree in Physical Education in 1996 from the University of Novi Sad.

 He began his professional managerial career with the U-20 team of FK Obilić in 1993.
-In 1995, he was appointed as the assistant coach of the first team.
+In 1995, he was appointed the assistant coach of the first team.
 In his one-year spell with the club, he helped them achieve the runners-up position in the 1994–95 FR Yugoslavia Cup.

-In 1996, he was appointed as the head coach of FK Mladi Radnik.
-In 1997, he was appointed as the head coach of FK Sloga Kraljevo.
-In 1998, he was appointed as the head coach of FK Borac Čačak and helped the club win the 1998–99 Second League of FR Yugoslavia (West).
-In 1999, he was appointed as the head coach of FK Milicionar.
+In 1996, he was appointed the head coach of FK Mladi Radnik.
+In 1997, he was appointed the head coach of FK Sloga Kraljevo.
+In 1998, he was appointed the head coach of FK Borac Čačak and helped the club win the 1998–99 Second League of FR Yugoslavia (West).
+In 1999, he was appointed the head coach of FK Milicionar.

-He first moved out of Serbia to the Middle East and more accurately to Jordan in 2001 where he was appointed as manager of the Jordan national football team.
+He first moved out of Serbia to Jordan in 2001 where he was appointed manager of the Jordan national team.

-In 2002, he moved back to FR Yugoslavia where he was appointed as the head coach of FK Sutjeska Nikšić.
+In 2002, he moved back to FR Yugoslavia where he was appointed the head coach of FK Sutjeska Nikšić.

-In 2003, he moved back to Jordan and to the capital city, Amman where he was appointed as the head coach of Jordan League club, Al-Faisaly SC.
+In 2003, he moved back to Jordan and to the capital city, Amman where he was appointed the head coach of Jordan League club, Al-Faisaly SC.
 In his one-year spell with the Amman-based club, he helped them secure the second position in the 2003–04 Jordan League, win the 2004 Jordan FA Cup and the 2004 Jordan Super Cup.

-In 2004, he moved back to Serbia where he was appointed as the head coach of FK Vojvodina.
+In 2004, he moved back to Serbia where he was appointed the head coach of FK Vojvodina.

 In 2005, he moved back to Jordan and his former club, Al-Faisaly SC.
 He again helped them secure the second position in the 2005–06 Jordan League and win the 2005 Jordan FA Cup.

-In 2006, he moved to the North Africa and more accurately to Libya where he was appointed as the head coach of Libyan Premier League club, Al-Ittihad Club.
+In 2006, he moved to the North Africa and more accurately to Libya where he was appointed the head coach of Libyan Premier League club, Al-Ittihad Club.
 In his two-year spell with the Tripoli-based club, he helped them win the 2006–07 Libyan Premier League, 2006 Libyan Super Cup, 2007 Libyan Al-Fatih Cup, 2007–08 Libyan Premier League and the 2007 Libyan Super Cup.
 He also helped the club to reach the Semi-finals of the 2007 CAF Champions League which is till-date the best performance of the club in the competition.